RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

 ## Scatter Maps

 This map displays scattered markers in a geographic area by using geo-coordinates.
 The visual distribution of markers can help in identifying density and spatial patterns within your data.
-By adding size and/or color to the markers, you can reveal more information about your data relative to other points.
+By adding size and/or color you can reveal more information about your data relative to other points.

 Scatter maps give you the possibility to connect to a number of map services, which will not only create a more realistic background for your maps, but will also allow you to delve into details.
 In some scenarios, like when presenting a real estate market analysis, the ability to show neighborhoods and streets on your map will add more value to your work.

 <img src="images/scatter-maps-dashboard.png" alt="Different scatter maps visualizations in a dashboard" width="100%"/>

-### Using the Scatter Maps
+### Using Scatter Maps

-The information below will help you choose the best scatter map visualization depending on your needs.
+The information below will help you choose the best scatter map configuration depending on your needs.

 #### What are Basic Dot Maps Used for?